asetalias/amigrant-docs/README.md

 # Amigrant Documentation

-This documentation contains the project plan, project details, contribution guidelines, and conventions used for the [Amigrant].
+This documentation contains the project plan, project details, contribution guidelines, and conventions used for [Amigrant]().

 ## Local Development